 Notes

-1. The easiest way to do this is to purchase the ribs at the butcher in a grocery store.
-Ask the butcher to cut the ribs into half crosswise, so it fits better in the steamer.
+1. The easiest way to do this is to purchase the ribs at the butcher counter.
+Ask the butcher to cut the ribs in half crosswise, so they’ll fit better into the steamer.
 Try to select well-marbled meat that is not too thick, which will generate super tender and flavorful meat.
+You can also purchase pre-cut ribs at a Chinese grocery store.

 Nutrition